What is aging on a cellular level?

 Blog 27-7-25

-Retatrutide vs. Tirzepatide: Next-Gen GLP-1s Compared for Weight Loss, Health & Beyond
+Reta vs. Tirz: Next-Gen GLP-1s Compared for Weight Loss, Health & Beyond

-The GLP-1 revolution has transformed obesity and diabetes treatment, with tirzepatide (Zepbound/Mounjaro) leading the charge.
-But a newer contender, retatrutide, could push the boundaries even further.
+The GLP-1 revolution has transformed obesity and diabetes treatment, with tirz leading the charge.
+But a newer contender, reta, could push the boundaries even further.

 Both medications act on incretin pathways—but their structures and clinical results differ.
-Let’s break down how retatrutide (triple agonist) stacks up against tirzepatide (dual agonist)—not just for weight loss, but also metabolic health and even emerging neurological applications like ADHD.
+Let’s break down how reta (triple agonist) stacks up against tirz (dual agonist)—not just for weight loss, but also metabolic health and even emerging neurological applications like ADHD.

 Mechanisms: Dual vs. Triple Agonism